OpenCTI-Platform/opencti/opencti-documentation/docs/installation/docker.md

 Redis has a very small footprint and only provides an option to limit the maximum amount of memory that can be used by the process.
 You can use the option `--maxmemory` to limit the usage.

 You can find more information in the [Redis docker hub](https://hub.docker.com/r/bitnami/redis/).

+### Minio

+Minio is a small process and does not require a high amount of memory.
+More information are available for Linux here on the [Kernel tuning guide](https://github.com/minio/minio/tree/master/docs/deployment/kernel-tuning).

 ### RabbitMQ